 In total, 4,233 patients with asthma who were taking an inhaled corticosteroid (ICS) with or without a long acting beta2-agonist (LABA) were randomised to receive either FF/VI or to continue on their existing asthma maintenance therapy (usual care).

-Usual care was prescribed by the patients GP and included ICS either alone or in a combination with a LABA.
+Usual care was prescribed by the patient's GP and included ICS either alone or in combination with a LABA.
 In the usual care arm 36% of patients were on an ICS alone and 64% were on an ICS/LABA combination at the time of commencing study medication.

-The Salford Lung Study had minimal exclusion criteria and involved a broad demographic of patients.
+The Salford Lung Study had minimal exclusion criteria and involved a broad demographic of patients which allowed a high proportion of patients screened for inclusion into the study, to enter the study (90%).
 At baseline patients had a mean age of 49.8 (min 18 years) and were split by gender (males vs. female 41/59%).
-To enrol in the study, patients were required to have a GP diagnosis of asthma as their primary respiratory disease and be receiving maintenance therapy with an ICS with or without LABA for at least 4 weeks prior to visit 2.
+To enrol in the study, patients were required to have a GP diagnosis of asthma as their primary respiratory disease and be receiving maintenance therapy with an ICS with or without LABA for at least 4 weeks prior to visit.
 At baseline 72% of patients had uncontrolled asthma with an ACT total score of 5 to 19.